 - 5.1 Recording all incidents of bullying and harassment can assist the College in reviewing its Equal Opportunities Policy and aims.
 These records will be organised as follows: - All bullying and harassment records need to be sent to the Safeguarding Team at Lincoln College so that they can be entered onto the central record.
-You can contact the college's Bullying and Harassment Co-ordinator on 01522 876000 ext.
-6519. - Reports should include details of the incident sufficient to indicate its character.
-Confidentiality will be maintained and only shared as agreed by involved parties. - The Bullying and Harassment Co-ordinator will share reports with the Head of Student Services & Supported Education so they can be included in the Safeguarding end of year report.
+This should be done so via the Single Point of Contact - Reports should include details of the incident sufficient to indicate its character.
+Confidentiality will be maintained and only shared as agreed by involved parties.